php-dev-br/laravel-doc-pt-br/logging.md

 #### Configuring The Slack Channel

 The `slack` channel requires a `url` configuration option.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.
-By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `logging` configuration file.

 <a name="building-log-stacks"></a>
 ### Building Log Stacks